Top 5 Cheapest Places to live in Vancouver with the Best Quality of Life - 2024

 4. Coquitlam

-Coquitlam, located east of Vancouver in the Greater Vancouver area, offers a well-balanced mix of urban and suburban environments.
-With over 80 parks and a 134-km trail system, Coquitlam is ideal for those who love the outdoors, offering opportunities for hiking, biking, and enjoying wildlife and nature.
-Attractions such as Como Lake Park and Coquitlam Crunch Trail contribute to its overall appeal.
+Coquitlam, located just east of Vancouver in the Greater Vancouver area, offers a harmonious blend of urban and suburban living.
+Boasting over 80 parks and a 134-kilometer trail system, it’s a haven for outdoor enthusiasts, providing abundant opportunities for hiking, biking, and wildlife viewing.
+Popular attractions like Como Lake Park and the Coquitlam Crunch Trail further enhance its charm.
+The city’s diverse population and variety of housing options, from modern condominiums and apartments to single-family homes, make it an attractive place to live for people from all walks of life.

 Coquitlam, British Columbia